Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Introduction

-The major contributions of this paper are summarized as follows: \begin{itemize} \item[(1)] The models information of the iterative algorithm for example stochastic gradient and second order information, and other factors can also be considered to update the trust region radius. \item[(2)] We propose a concrete algorithm named STRME, in which the trust region radius $\delta_k$ is linearly dependent on the 2-norm of stochastic gradient.
-The complexity of STRME in nonconvex, convex and strongly convex cases are analyzed, respectively.
-The expected number of iterations of STRME algorithm for nonconvex problem is $O(\epsilon^{-2})$ by reaching $\left\|\nabla f(x) \right\|\leq \epsilon $, which is similar to the result in \cite{STORM_nonconvex}.
-In addition, we have presented the expected convergence rates for general convex and strongly convex problems, which are $O(1/\epsilon)$ and $O(\log(1/\epsilon))$ for reaching $f(x) - f^{\ast} \leq \epsilon$, respectively.
-The complexity results on convex and strongly convex problems are new for such trust region type methods. \item[(3)] In our numerical experiments, the sample averaging strategy is utilized to construct the probabilistic model.
-Besides, we adopt the dogleg method to solve the trust region subproblem of the regularized logistic regression problem.
-In the same way, we construct probabilistic models in which the limited memory symmetric rank one (L-SR1) is employed to approximate the Hessian matrix, and then incorporate them into STRME algorithm to train a deep neural network problem.
+The major contributions of this paper are summarized as follows: \begin{itemize} \item[(1)] The trust-region radius can be defined using the probabilistic model, in particular its gradient. \item[(2)] We propose a specific algorithm termed STRME, in which the trust-region radius $\delta_k$ is linearly dependent on the norm of the model gradient.
+The complexity of STRME in non-convex, convex and strongly convex cases are analyzed, respectively.
+The expected number of iterations of STRME algorithm for non-convex problem is $O(\epsilon^{-2})$ by reaching $\left\|\nabla f(x) \right\|\leq \epsilon $, which is similar to the result in \cite{STORM_nonconvex}.
+In addition, the expected convergence rates for general convex and strongly convex problems, which are $O(1/\epsilon)$ and $O(\log(1/\epsilon))$ for reaching $f(x) - f^{\ast} \leq \epsilon$, respectively. \item[(3)] In numerical experiments, sample averaging technique is utilized to construct probabilistic models.
+Besides, we adopt the dogleg method to solve the trust-region subproblem for the regularized logistic regression problem.
+In the same way, the limited memory symmetric rank one (L-SR1) is employed to approximate the Hessian matrix, and then incorporate them into STRME algorithm to train a deep neural network problem.
 The results indicate that the proposed algorithm compares favorably to other stochastic optimization algorithms.

 \end{itemize}